DonDebonair/pelican-bootstrap3/README.md

 ### Facebook Open Graph

 In order to make the Facebook like button work better, the template contains Open Graph metatags like `<meta property="og:type" content="article"/>`.
 You can disable them by setting `USE_OPEN_GRAPH` to `False`.
 You can use `OPEN_GRAPH_FB_APP_ID` to provide a Facebook _app id_.
 You can also provide a default image that will be passed to Facebook for the homepage of you site by setting `OPEN_GRAPH_IMAGE` to a relative file path, which will be prefixed by your site's static directory.

+### Footer

+The footer will display a copyright message using the AUTHOR variable and the year of the latest post.

 ## Screenshot